Courses & Registration

 How can I join Honors Carolina?

 There are several opportunities for currently enrolled students to get involved in Honors Carolina.
-Sophomores (including transfer students) can apply to join Honors Carolina by completing the online application by September 2, 2011.
-First year students may apply in January 2012.
+Sophomores and transfer students can apply to join Honors Carolina at the beginning of the fall semester.
+First-year students may apply in January.
 Learn more about applying to Honors Carolina.

 Incoming students are automatically considered for Honors Carolina.
 Students who are invited to join Honors Carolina typically receive an invitation within two weeks of being admitted to the University.
 Prospective students can click here for more information about Honors Carolina.